wacn/trustcenter/trustcenter/resources/FAQ.md

                 <ul>
                     <li>The services give you access to your Customer Data.</li>
                     <li>Access to Customer Data is strictly controlled and logged, and sample audits are performed by us to attest that access is only for appropriate business purposes.</li>
-                    <li>The services recognize the extra importance of your Customer Data.
-If someone such as 21Vianet personnel, partners, or your own administrators access your content on the services, we can provide you with a report on that access upon request.</li>
                 </ul>
                 <label>13．	What are 21Vianet’s commitments regarding keeping my services up?</label><br>
                 <p>We offer at least 99.9% uptime via a financially backed service level agreement.
 If a customer experiences monthly uptime that is less than 99.9%, we will compensate that customer through service credits.
 For more information about how Azure and Office 365 provide guarantee for customers about the above questions, you can visit <a target="_self" class="mscom-link" href="https://www.azure.cn/support/legal/sla">Service Level Agreement for Microsoft Azure operated by 21Vianet</a> page, and <a target="_self" class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-SLA/">Service Level Agreement for Office 365 operated by 21Vianet</a> page to get more details and evidence.<p>